KeanMGC/WKUProtoSpace/index.md

 •	Only work with tools and machines that you have been authorized to use

-•	No equipment use if you are using any medication or under the inﬂuence of drugs, alchol, etc.
+•	No equipment use if you are using any medication or under the inﬂuence of drugs, alcohol, etc.

 •	You are responsible for your own actions in the shop, put safety ﬁrst